The Xometry app works best with JavaScript enabled!

 Laser cutting.
 Image Credit: Shutterstock.com/Skylines

-The first step is to find the image you want to laser cut.
-This can be in any format.
-However, it works best with pictures that have a strong outline.
-For this example, we shall use a mortarboard in Figure 1 below:
+The initial step is to find the image you want to use, and it can be in any format.
+But the images that tend to work best have strong outlines.
+In our example, we’re using the mortarboard shown in the image below:

 Black mortarboard.